soveng/website/src/data/no-solutions-transcripts/01 - Start Ugly - essence.md

 3. **Habits & Identity**
    • If you repeatedly delay launches, you *become* someone who doesn't ship.
-   • SE cohorts cultivate opposite habits via weekly demo pressure.
+   • Sovereign Engineering cohorts cultivate opposite habits via weekly demo pressure.

 4. **Self-Sovereignty & Responsibility**
    • Parallels to Bitcoin's "Not your keys, not your coins."